TerraformersMC/ModMenu/README.md

 <h4 align="center">
 Visit the <a href="https://github.com/TerraformersMC/ModMenu/wiki">Mod Menu Wiki</a> to learn more about the features
 </h4>

-\*Mod Menu includes the one Fabric API module that it depends on, Fabric Resource Loader (v0).
-This does not need to be installed separately.

 ### Features
 ![Screenshot of the Mods screen](https://camo.githubusercontent.com/3fb56ac264de3a3be29bf2da68f93d667cd773d8285c7b152f1ae8db2cfaffbb/68747470733a2f2f692e696d6775722e636f6d2f79794f6d564d322e706e67)